 Investments in Limited Partnerships: Investments where the underlying assets are qualified affordable housing projects are accounted for using either the cost method or equity method, depending on investment ownership percentage.
 Under the cost method, the Bank amortizes the excess of the carrying amount of the investment over its estimated residual value during the periods in which tax credits are allocated to the Bank.
+The amortization is included in other noninterest expense.
 Under the equity method, the Bank includes its proportionate share of income or loss in other noninterest income or expense.